jmonlong/manu-vggafannot/manuscript.md

 The current reference genome is the backbone of diverse and rich annotations.
 Simple text formats, like VCF or BED, have been widely adopted and helped the critical exchange of genomic information.
-To enable similar enrichment for a pangenome reference, there is a dire need for tools and formats enabling pangenomic annotation.
+There is a dire need for tools and formats enabling pangenomic annotation to facilitate such enrichment pangenomic references.
 The Graph Alignment Format (GAF) is a text format, tab-delimitted like BED/VCF files, which was proposed to represent alignments.
-While it could be used to represent any type of annotation in a pangenome graph, there is no tools to index and query them efficiently.
+While it could represent any annotation in a pangenome graph, there are no tools to index and query them efficiently.

-Here, we present extension to vg and HTSlib that provide efficient sorting, indexing and querying for GAF files.
+Here, we present extensions to vg and HTSlib that provide efficient sorting, indexing, and querying for GAF files.
 With this approach, annotations overlapping a subgraph can be extracted quickly.
 Paths are sorted based on the IDs of traversed nodes, compressed with BGZIP, and indexed with HTSlib/tabix that we extended to work with the GAF format.
-Compared to the GAM format, GAF files are easier to write text files and we show that they are twice as fast to sort and twice as small on disk.
+Compared to the GAM format, GAF files are easier to write text files, and we show that they are twice as fast to sort and twice as small on disk.
 In addition, we updated `vg annotate` to better produce graph annotations, as paths, starting from annotation files relative to linear references.
 More precisely, it can to take annotations in BED or GFF3 files, written relative to reference paths or haplotypes, and produce GAF files representing their paths through the pangenome.